fc-ideas/The-Future-is-an-Ephemeral-Surface/digital_clones.md

 ## You Are the Missing Data

 Foundation models are trained on the visible web: Wikipedia, StackOverflow, Reddit, arXiv.
-But your real expertise lives elsewhere.
+But the expertise that actually makes you valuable wasn’t scraped from the internet—it was earned over years.

-It’s in the margins of your notebooks.
-The annotated PDFs in your Zotero folders.
-The aborted email drafts.
-The bullet-point lists on your phone.
-The strategies you return to when solving a thorny problem.
-This internal stream of decisions—your micro-history of thought—is inaccessible to the corporations building today’s dominant models.
+It lives in the margins of your notebooks, the annotated PDFs in your Zotero folders, the half-finished drafts and abandoned experiments.
+It’s in the patterns you’ve refined over thousands of repetitions, the hard-won intuitions you lean on when a problem is too subtle for a checklist.
+This internal stream of decisions—your micro-history of thought and practice—is invisible to the corporations training today’s dominant models.

-And that makes you irreplaceable.

-Only *you* have access to the raw trace of how you think, reason, revise, and learn.
-Your cognitive artefacts—lab notes, voice memos, Slack rants, weekend mind maps—form a corpus that is uniquely positioned to train a personal intelligence.
-One that doesn’t just know what you know, but mirrors how you know it.
+Only you have access to the full trace of how you came to know what you know.
+Decades of reading, testing, failing, revising, and trying again are crystallised in your cognitive artefacts—lab notes, voice memos, Slack rants, weekend mind maps.
+Together, they form a corpus uniquely suited to train a personal intelligence: one that doesn’t just replicate your knowledge, but reflects the expertise you’ve spent a lifetime building.

 ---